Steven Dean Gordon: Meeting Franc Cano

 Cano, a native of Compton, was born on July 22, 1986.
 Like Gordon, he grew up in an impoverished household and suffered from health issues such as chronic asthma and eczema as a child.
 Due to this, he was frequently bullied by other children in the neighborhood, who spread rumors that he had HIV.
 In 1994, his family moved to a trailer park in Garden Grove.

 In 2006, Cano was caught molesting his nine-year-old niece during a visit to his relatives' house to play video games, after which they called the police.
 According to police reports, when questioned, he told the officers that he was sexually frustrated because he was a virgin and was unpopular with girls.
 The following year, he pleaded guilty to one count of child sexual abuse and received a 2-year prison sentence.
 After serving 16 months, Cano was paroled in October 2009, and like Gordon, was prohibited from approaching both his relatives and children and had to wear an ankle bracelet monitor.
 Owing to these circumstances, he moved into a motel in Anaheim, with his parents paying his rent.

 Despite their age difference, Gordon and Cano soon became close friends.
-As he had issues finding a place to live in, Gordon resorted to sleeping in his Toyota 4Runner, and after learning that his new friend had the same issue, he invited him to sleep in the car as well.
+As he had issues finding a place to live, Gordon resorted to sleeping in his Toyota 4Runner, and after learning that his new friend had the same issue, he invited him to sleep in the car as well.
 Being unemployed, Cano often visited the auto shop where Gordon worked and shared his lunch, which was brought to him daily by his parents.
 Some of Gordon's co-workers suspected that the pair were in an intimate relationship, but Gordon denied it, insisting that they were just close friends.

 In 2010, the pair cut off their ankle bracelets and fled to Alabama, where they were quickly caught by federal agents.
 They repeated this tactic again in 2012, before boarding a Greyhound bus bound for Las Vegas, where they spent the following two weeks relaxing and having fun at the Circus Circus casino.
 On May 8, they were tracked down and arrested for a parole violation, with Cano being sentenced to 10 months in federal prison while Gordon was sentenced to eight in state prison.
 Upon being released the following year, Gordon and Cano began to spend more time together, and as they were now left jobless and homeless, began to travel around.